manell0/MileStone-2-emoji-memory/README.md

 1. As a current user, I want to navigate to the game as easily and quickly as possible.

-2. As a current user, I want to be able to see my high score in a simple way.
+2. As a current user, I want to be able to see my high score simply.

 ## Development Planes